 Others highlighting the potential for highlighting teacher presence within subject content include Lowenthal (2010) who notes that “people perceive some communication media as having a higher degree of social presence (e.g., video) than other communication media (e.g., audio)”.
 Sheridan (1992) mentions video as part of conveying telepresence, Ostashewski (2015) suggests the use of video as a strategy for teacher presence, Dunlap and Lowenthal (2009) recognise audio and video as a way of creating social presence, while Arbaugh (2001) suggests that video can convey teacher immediacy.

-Emergent Resources - The addition of new resources, including voice or video commentary, during the session in response to emergent ideas in online discussions or identified student needs can be an effective teacher presence strategy.
+- New resources, including voice or video commentary, during the session in response to emergent ideas.

 Ally, M. (2008).
 Foundations of educational theory for online learning.
 In T. Anderson (Ed.), Theory and practice of online learning (2nd ed., pp. 15-44).
 Edmonton, AB: AU Press.